Noise-Tolerant Learning for Audio-Visual Action Recognition: Conclusion

 \section{Conclusion}

-In this paper, we propose a noise-tolerant learning framework for audio-visual action recognition with both noisy labels and noisy correspondence, where a noise-tolerant contrastive training phase is performed prior to the conventional supervised training.
-The proposed noise-tolerant contrastive training phase aims to learn robust model parameters that unaffected by the noisy labels.
-Since the existence of noisy correspondence, we also propose a cross-modal noise estimation component to adjust the consistency between different modalities.
-In the hybrid supervised training phase, we apply $K$-NN approach to obtain corrective labels from the robust features which further used as complementary supervision for the supervised training.
-The noise-tolerant contrastive training phase and hybrid supervised training phase trained iteratively to find anti-interference model parameters to both noisy labels and noisy correspondence.
-In addition, we investigate the noisy correspondence in real-world audio-visual dataset and conduct comprehensive experiments with synthetic and real noise data.
-The results verify the advantageous performance of our method compared to state-of-the-art methods.
+In this paper, we proposed a noise-tolerant learning framework for audio-visual action recognition with both noisy labels and noisy correspondence.
+Our key idea is to rectify the noise by the inherent correlation among modalities.
+Specifically, we first performed a robust contrastive training phase to make the model immune to the influence of noisy labels.
+To combat the noisy correspondence, we proposed a cross-modal noise estimation component to adjust the consistency between different modalities.
+As the noisy correspondence is from the irrelevant modalities at the instance level, we further proposed a category-level contrastive loss to alleviate its interference.
+Then in the hybrid-supervised training phase, we calculated the distance metric among the robust features to obtain refined labels, which are used as complementary supervision to guide the training.
+In addition, we investigated the noisy correspondence in the real-world audio-visual dataset and conducted comprehensive experiments with synthetic and real noisy data.
+The results verified the advantageous performance of our method compared to state-of-the-art methods.
 To the best of our knowledge, this paper could be the first attempt to reveal the influence that both noisy labels and noisy correspondence exist simultaneously in an audio-visual action recognition task.